sst/guide/_chapters/login-with-aws-cognito.md

 2. We use the `await` keyword to invoke the `login` method and store the userToken that it returns.
 And to do so we need to label our `handleSubmit` method as `async`.

-Now if you try to login using the admin user (that we created in the [Create a Cognito Test User]({% link _chapters/create-a-cognito-test-user.md %}) chapter), you should see the browser alert with the newly created user token.
+Now if you try to login using the admin@example.com user (that we created in the [Create a Cognito Test User]({% link _chapters/create-a-cognito-test-user.md %}) chapter), you should see the browser alert with the newly created user token.

 ![Login success screenshot]({{ site.url }}/assets/login-success.png)